kalpeshnehete/infracloud_assignment/README.md

-If you have dont have docker installed.
+If you have dont have Docker installed.
 Please Install Docker and Docker-Compose on you machine :

 Step -1] Clone the repository and cd into the directory having docker-compose file